-Olivia King is an associate with Foley & Lardner LLP and a member of the firm’s Health Care Industry Team.
+Olivia King is a health care lawyer with Foley & Lardner LLP and a member of the firm’s Health Care Practice Group, and a secondary member of the firm’s Government Enforcement, Defense and Investigations Practice Group.

 - Advised various telehealth companies on navigating federal and state changes in provider licensure and telehealth modalities during the COVID-19 public health emergency.
 The work allowed the companies to immediately take action and expand their platforms to provide services across multiple states.